QMeqGR/qm-maxima/README.txt

      Given an abstract representation of an operator, e.g.  ‘A = |a> .
      <b| + |b> . <a|’, the function ‘matrep’ takes the operator ‘A’ and
      basis set ‘B’ and constructs the matrix representation of ‘A’.
+     NOTE: if there are symbolic constants as coefficients in the abstract representation they must be ‘declared’d as scalar for the simplification rules to work properly with the non-commutative "." operator.

      (%i1) bell:(1/sqrt(2))*(ket([1,0])-ket([0,1]));
                                      |1, 0> - |0, 1>